2013 Mauritanian parliamentary election

 Parliamentary elections were held in Mauritania on 23 November.
 The opposition has vowed to boycott the election unless the president steps down beforehand.
 A total of 1,096 candidates have registered to compete for the leadership of 218 local councils across Mauritania, whilst 438 candidates are contesting for the 146 parliamentary seats.
 Some 1.2 million Mauritanians were eligible to vote in the election.
 The first round results yielded a landslide victory for the ruling UPR winning 56 seats and their 14 coalition partners winning 34 seats.
 The Islamist Tewassoul party won 12 seats.
 The remaining seats were contested in a runoff on 21 December 2013.
 The UPR won the majority with 75 seats in the Assembly.

 Background

 The elections were originally set for 1 October 2011, then delayed several times to 16 October 2011, 31 March 2012, May 2012, October 2013 and November/December 2013, due to continuous disputes between the government and opposition parties.

+Electoral system

+The 146 members of the National Assembly are elected by two methods (with Mauritanians being able to cast three different votes in a parallel voting system); 106 are elected from single- or multi-member electoral districts based on the departments (or moughataas) that the country is subdivided in (with the exception of Nouakchott, with the nine departments of the city being treated as a single 18-seat electoral district) using either the two-round system or proportional representation; in single-member constituencies candidates require a majority of the vote to be elected in the first round and a plurality in the second round.
+In two-seat constituencies, voters vote for a party list (which must contain one man and one woman); if no list receives more than 50% of the vote in the first round, a second round is held, with the winning party taking both seats.
+In constituencies with three or more seats, closed list proportional representation is used, with seats allocated using the largest remainder method.
+For three-seat constituencies, party lists must include a female candidate in first or second on the list; for larger constituencies a zipper system is used, with alternate male and female candidates.

+The other 40 seats are elected from a single nationwide constituency, also using closed list proportional representation, with half elected on a newly introduced separate list reserved for women.